 - The rational expectations theorys assumption is what economists use when they want to create macroeconomic principles.

 Note that when economic stimulus is known in advance, they usually do not have any effect on the economy.
 For this reason, the rational expectation theory may not affect the actual output because of ineffective.

-References for Rational Expectations Theory
+Academic Research on Rational Expectations Theory